-We’re pleased that, as part of the guidance, schools can take school trips.
-This means schools are still able to plan, book and take a school trip, overnight residential visit or educational visit as normal.
+We’re pleased that covid no longer has an affect on school trips.
+Schools are able to plan, book and take a school trip, overnight residential visit or educational visit as normal.
 Please get in touch if you have any questions (email@example.com).

 The latest government advice on taking school trips

 - Day School Trips to Museums, Galleries, Attractions & Theatres ✔︎

 - Visits to outside educational sites (Rivers, Lakes, Woods, etc.) ✔︎

 - Domestic Overnight Residential Trips ✔︎

 - International School Trips ✔︎ (see details below)

 Day School Trips to Museums, Galleries, Attractions & Theatres